CICBA- Rebuilding Calgary’s Established Areas

 Residential and Commercial redevelopment of Calgary is vital to insuring that the city is sustainable.

 Redevelopment uses existing infrastructure rather than creating new infrascture.
-Ultimately this reduces the capital costs and investments required by the city in turn keeping taxes lower.
+Ultimately this reduces the capital costs and investments required by the city in turn keeping property taxes lower.

-Choose a Professional Certified Members
+Choose a Professional Certified Member

 At CICBA not just anyone can be a certified member.
 We keep our standards high through a thorough vetting process.
 We have also established the CICBA Certified program giving the public better assurances of who they are dealing with.